neilbrown/gnubee-tools/README.md

 Note that this isn't needed if you use "`config`" to create your debian install - that will copy the modules in for you.

-When build with a kernel that suppors it, /lib/modules will also contain a copy of `swconfig` which is used to manage the internal network switch.
+When built with a kernel that supports it, /lib/modules will also contain a copy of `swconfig`, which is used to manage the internal network switch.
 The code in the initramfs will already have configured this, but it might be helpful to have the binary to play with.